-Compared to last year’s pick, the Toro 20340 costs about the same, has a slightly larger engine, and also the ability to be stowed away upright.
+If our main pick becomes unavailable or is simply too expensive for you, we recommend the Toro Recycler 20340 as a runner-up choice.
+It costs less than the Honda and comes with several of the same features, like intuitive self-propulsion and excellent mulching performance.
+The Toro’s standout feature is its ability to be stowed upright.
 This, according to Toro, reduces the storage footprint by about 70 percent, making this a valuable feature to anyone with a small shed or crowded garage.
-However, with either Toro, there’s nothing like Honda’s Versamow feature, so you’re either fully mulching or bagging.
-And while the Toro did well in the Consumer Reports testing, no one puts it on the same pedestal as the Honda—especially when it comes to reliability.
+However, with the Toro, there’s nothing like Honda’s Versamow feature, so you’re either fully mulching or bagging.
+And though the Toro did well in the Consumer Reports testing, no one puts it on the same pedestal as the Honda—especially when it comes to reliability.

 We also have a recommendation for a simple gas push mower, the Cub Cadet SC100 11A-A92J710, for smaller, flat lawns, up to about a third of an acre.
 This low-cost, well-made model is so popular it sells out every season.
 It lacks self-propulsion, but it does have other nice features—easy handling, a premium engine, and a washout port to keep the mowing dome clean.

-All of the landscapers and service/retail guys I spoke with said that they recommend rear-wheel drive (RWD) over front-wheel drive (FWD), mostly due to the superior traction.
+All of the landscapers and service/retail guys we spoke with said that they recommend rear-wheel drive (RWD) over front-wheel drive (FWD), mostly due to the superior traction.
 Crosby told us that he has “never used anything with front drive.”
 FWD is cheaper, but ultimately, we think RWD offers enough benefits to justify its price premium.
-While no one likes to pay more, the feature makes a huge difference.
+Though no one likes to pay more, the feature makes a huge difference.

 If you bag your grass, RWD is a much better option.
 As the bag gets filled with clippings, the weight of the mower starts to shift toward the rear, which actually increases the ability of the rear wheels to gain traction.
 On a FWD mower, this same situation lifts weight off of the drive tires and makes them less effective at pulling the machine.
 It’s also easier for a RWD mower to get traction on hills and inclines, and, according to Ortiz, the wheels can grip better if you hit a patch of thick grass.